-Learning Outcomes Assessment Criteria The learner will The learner can 1.
-Recognise the signs that a query or problem is about to produce a complaint 1.1 identify signs that a customer is becoming dissatisfied with the customer service of their organisation 1.2 take action to change the situation so that the query or problem does not result in a complaint 1.3 take actions to change their customer service approach in order to avoid future complaints wher a justified complaint has been made 2.
-Deal with a complaint effectively 2.1 ensure that they have a clear understanding of the nature and details of the complaint 2.2 investigate the facts of the complaint in order to establish whether it should be dealt with as a justified complaint or an unjustified complaint 2.3 identify all the possible options for a solution and consider the benefits and drawbacks of each option for their customer and for their organisation 2.4 assess the risks to their organisation of choosing each option 2.5 report the findings of their investigation to their customer and offer their chosen solution 2.6 escalate the complaint by involving more senior members of their organisation or an independent third party if there is sufficient reason to do so 2.7 give feedback to other colleagues involved which The awarding body that Listens www.highfieldabc.com
+Learning Outcomes Assessment Criteria The learner can The learner will 1.
+Recognise the signs that a query or problem is about to produce a complaint 1.1 identify signs that a customer is becoming dissatisfied with the customer service of their organisation 1.2 take action to change the situation so that the query or problem does not result in a complaint 1.3 take actions to change their customer service approach in order to avoid future complaints when a justified complaint has been made 2.
+Deal with a complaint effectively 2.1 ensure that they have a clear understanding of the nature and details of the complaint 2.2 investigate the facts of the complaint in order to establish whether it should be dealt with as a justified complaint or an unjustified complaint 2.3 identify all the possible options for a solution and consider the benefits and drawbacks of each option for their customer and for their organisation 2.4 assess the risks to their organisation of choosing each option 2.5 report the findings of their investigation to their customer and offer their chosen solution 2.6 escalate the complaint by involving more senior members of their organisation or an independent third party if there is sufficient reason to do so 2.7 give feedback to other colleagues involved which will help them avoid future complaints 2.8 keep clear records of the way the complaint has